poproar/Barnabas-Instructors-Guide/ngss/index.md

 - ETS1.C: Optimizing the Design Solution: Different solutions need to be tested in order to determine which of them best solves the problem, given the criteria and the constraints.
 (3-5-ETS1-3)

 ### Cross-Cutting Concepts:
-Science is a Human Endeavor: Most scientists and engineers work in teams.
+- Science is a Human Endeavor: Most scientists and engineers work in teams.
 (4-PS3-4)

 ## Learning Target(s)
 We will build a simple robot using everyday materials.
 ### Technical Skills
+- Design
+- Mechanics
+- Servo Motors
 ### Life Skills
+- Teamwork
+- Community

 ## Essential Question(s)
 What is necessary of all community members to achieve a common goal?
+Why do we need one another?
+Why is it important to work together?
+What is the benefit of it?

 ## Key Vocabulary
 - Servo motor